We have a bunch of man-children in the White House.

 Skip's been thrown overboard.

-The fact that it has garnered so much attention, I think is a testimony to the fact that these are issues that are still very sensitive here in America.
+The fact that it has garnered so much attention, I think, is a testimony to the fact that these are issues that are still very sensitive here in America.

 Throw the race card again.

-And uh, you know, so to the extent that my choice of words didn't illuminate, but rather contributed to more media frenzy.
+And, you know, so to the extent that my choice of words didn't illuminate, but rather contributed to more media frenzy, I think that was unfortunate.

-No teleport.
+No, teleport.

-Oh, they're not here, not in this case.
+Oh, not here, not in this case.

-That as a consequence of this event, uh this ends up being what's called a teachable moment, where all of us uh instead of pumping up the volume, spend a little more time listening to each other uh and try to focus on how we can generally improve uh uh relations between police officers and minority communities,
+And the case is that as a consequence of this event, this ends up being what's called a teachable moment, where all of us, instead of pumping up the volume, spend a little more time listening to each other and try to focus on how we can generally improve relations between police officers and minority communities, and that instead of flinging accusations,

-You engage through the accusations more unity.
+You engage through the accusations.

-Uh I don't know if you've noticed, but nobody's been paying much attention to health care.
+Because over the last two days, as we've discussed this issue, I don't know if you've noticed, but nobody's been paying much attention to health care.

 Not true.